-- By email at cro@su.ualberta.ca in PDF form, OR Printed and dropped off at 2-900 SUB
+By email at cro@su.ualberta.ca in PDF form, OR Printed and dropped off at 2-900 SUB The deadline is 4 PM Mountain Time, March 11, 2024.

 APPENDIX A: REQUIRED BYLAWS AND REGULATIONS

 The following Bylaws and Regulations must be included in the Nomination Package according to Regulation 320.07.